sarakinell/thevisproject/README.md

 - Display data from a database on a webpage
 - Learn webdevelopment through independent practise and information gathering

+#### Additional objectives

+- Use Open Source
+- Create a website with Home, Blog and About pages
+- Make the blog dynamic by using a database

 ### Course program

 1. Introduction